 Also, over the years, there have been attempts to modify the Uninsured/Underinsured Motorist laws to allow “stacking” of policies purchased by accident victims by eliminating the “credit” of the at-fault driver’s payment or liability policy amount.
 This seems to make some logical sense so that a purchaser of Uninsured/Underinsured Motorist gets what he or she actually pays for.
 Insurers are against “stacking” because it eliminates the “windfall” received by the insurer when the at-fault party has significant liability insurance.
 It is no surprise that these efforts have been extinguished by the insurance lobby, most recently in 2011.

 Los Angeles Uninsured Motorist Attorney Barry P. Goldberg is currently advocating passage of California Assembly Bill AB 862.
 In fact, he has been contacted by legislative analysts for his comment and input.
 Mr. Goldberg contends that the Bill is a logical first step in empowering responsible California motorists to be able to adequately insure themselves against the epidemic of uninsured and underinsured drivers in the State of California.
-In short, the Bill will allow California motorists to purchase “enhanced”
+In short, the Bill will allow California motorists to purchase “enhanced” Underinsured Motorist Coverage which will actually and predictably protect them and their family when involved in an accident wherein the adverse driver did not have sufficient liability insurance.

 For a free consultation, Please call Barry P. Goldberg at (818)222-6994